GEMUGEMUGEMU/PA_AMB_TOMAQUET/README.md

 1. Run tests by makefile
 2. Implement more Catch2 tests
 3. Implement Double Buffer
-4. Implement entity component system
+4. Implement Entity Component System

 *In case you are curious about what the hell means pa amb tomàquet: https://en.wikipedia.org/wiki/Pa_amb_tomaquet*